 If you sell depreciable property to certain related persons, you generally cannot report the sale using the installment method.
 Instead, all payments to be received are considered received in the year of sale.
-However, see Exception, later.
+However, see Excep- tion, below.
 Depreciable property for this rule is any property the purchaser can depreciate.